The Ultimate Guide to Eloping in Patagonia

 Known as the "Hiking Capital of Argentina," El Chaltén is a picturesque village nestled at the foot of the majestic Fitz Roy mountain.
 This beautiful destination is ideal for couples who seek an elopement surrounded by awe-inspiring landscapes.
 Hike hand in hand along the legendary trails, such as Laguna de los Tres or Laguna Torre, and say your vows against the backdrop of towering peaks, pristine glaciers, and alpine lakes.
 The dramatic beauty of El Chaltén will create a truly unforgettable elopement experience.

 El Chalten has a much greater variety of accommodation options than Torres Del Paine National Park.
-This ranges from higher-end hotels, Airbnb's, hostels and campsites.
+This ranges from higher-end hotels, Airbnb’s, hostels and campsites.
 This little town has such a great vibe and we loved roaming the main street with its breweries and delicious bakeries and restaurants.
-Some of our favourite places to stay included:
+Some of our favourite places to stay include:

 Can you Legally Get Married in Patagonia?